Introduction to Local Authority Claims

 There are strict time limits within which personal injury actions must be taken.
 Generally speaking the time limit is two years but on occasions, the time limits may be shorter or longer.
 If you have suffered an injury, you should contact a member of our team as soon as possible.

-Speak To Cantillons Solicitors Local Authority Claims Experts Today
+Speak To Cantillons Solicitors Local Authority Claims Solicitors Today

 At Cantillons Solicitors we have a proven track record in helping our clients with claims against local authorities.